lyulouisa/Website_AIHQ_rating/docs/source/mac.rst

 2. **Extract the ZIP File**:

    - After the ZIP file finishes downloading, locate it in your computer’s Downloads folder (or wherever your files are set to be saved).
-   - Right-click on the ZIP file and select **"Extract All"** (Windows) or **"Open with > Archive Utility"** (Mac) to unzip the folder.
+   - On macOS, double-click the ZIP or right-click → Open With → Archive Utility to unzip.
+This creates a folder like Website_AIHQ_rating-main.

 3. **Download the Fine-tuned Flan-T5-large Model**:

    - Go to the folder where the fine-tuned Flan-T5-Large model is located: `Flan-T5-Large <https://www.dropbox.com/scl/fi/8knvlq83r9j031axqiqq7/AIHQ_rating.zip?rlkey=y67szv1n77j0y2qfi7a2q7n3q&e=1&st=2s9qaj9g&dl=0>`__
    - You could also download the fine-tuned Flan-T5-Large model from Hugging Face (no account required) : `Flant5-Finetuned-AIHQrating <https://huggingface.co/lyulouisaa/flant5-finetuned-aihqrating>`__
+   - Important (Dropbox folder naming): The Dropbox file is named AIHQ_rating.zip.
+After downloading, unzip AIHQ_rating.zip.
+Inside, you will find a file named flant5-large-finetuned.
-   - Download the folder onto your computer, and drag the folder named flant5-large-finetuned into the folder you just unzipped in step 2.
+   - Move the model folder: Drag flant5-large-finetuned into the website folder you unzipped in Step 2 (e.g., into Website_AIHQ_rating-main).

 4. **Open the Command Line (Terminal)**: